-Metro Finance will independently assess the eligibility and affordability of any applications for shared ownership resales.
+Eligibility and affordability of any applications for shared ownership resales will be assessed in the same way as First Tranche sales applicants.

 We will consider requests from applicants who wish to buy a larger share than what the current shared owner is selling (if this is financially viable and in line with the lease).